About

 Who am I?

-I’m also a National Geographic Explorer and maintain an unpaid research appointment at the Smithsonian’s National Museum of Natural History.
-I’m currently collaborating with museum curator Nick Pyenson on a National Geographic Society-funded research project.
+I’m a National Geographic Explorer and maintain an unpaid research appointment at the Smithsonian’s National Museum of Natural History.
+I’m currently collaborating with museum curator Nick Pyenson on a National Geographic Society-funded project combing research and visual storytelling.

 This 2022 profile of me does a pretty good job explaining how I make a hybrid career work for me.